kimjoar/nk-sandbox/README.md

-We're merging multiple philosophies.
+This PoC is based on React and Redux as the "main" abstractions.
+That means we have certain limitations around how state is handled as we _try_ to stay close to the idea of a "unidirectional data flow".
+(We don't strictly have a single source-of-truth, though, as plugins own their own state.)

+In some ways we can say that this PoC attempts a CQRS-ish style pattern to communication between plugins.

+Also, to be clear, with plugins we're merging multiple philosophies (as we'll have plugins in several (and quite different) frameworks).
 And we want to do it cleanly.
 Which philosophy has to yield? (i.e. there will be pain for some)

 # Plugins